George HW Bush Funeral Proceedings Announced

-Funeral proceedings begin today for former president George H.W.
-Bush, who passed away on November 30th at the age of 94.
+Funeral proceedings begin today for former President George H.W.
+Bush, who passed away on November 30 at the age of 94.
 It’s going to be a week of memorials, tributes, and tokens of appreciation to the man who was the 41st president of the United States of America.

 On Monday, there will be an arrival ceremony for H.W.
 Bush’s casket.
 It will later be interred at a state funeral at Washington’s National Cathedral, according to Business Insider.
 The casket will be presented in the Capitol Rutunda until Wednesday, so visitors can come pay their respects.

 The main event will take place on Wednesday, however, when the former president is finally laid to rest.
-It’s safe to say that the funeral will be packed with friends, family, and famous mourners all looking to pay their respects to H.W.
+It’s safe to say that the funeral will be packed with friends, family, and famous mourners all looking to pay homage to H.W.
 Bush.
-Son George W. Bush will give a eulogy at the funeral, alongside longtime friends former Canadian Prime Minister Brian Mulroney, former US Senator Alan Simpson, and H.W.
-Bush’s biographer Jon Meacham.
+Son George W. Bush will give a eulogy at the funeral, alongside longtime friends such as former Canadian Prime Minister Brian Mulroney, former U.S. Senator Alan Simpson, and H.W.
+Bush’s biographer, Jon Meacham.

 Afterwards, former President H.W.
 Bush will be taken to St. Martin’s Episcopal Church in Houston until Thursday morning.
 On Thursday, a second memorial service is scheduled to take place.
-Finally, the late President will be buried at George H.W.
-Bush Presidential Library in College Station Texas.
+Finally, the late president will be buried at George H.W.
+Bush Presidential Library in College Station, Texas.
 He will most likely be laid to rest alongside his beloved wife Barbara, who passed away in April of this year.

 George HW Bush's service dog to accompany his casket to DC: report https://t.co/V92irVro11 pic.twitter.com/PcZtB3WHgF